 We, at Bricsa Consulting, are trying to create synergy between various public and private sector entities looking towards cooperation to achieve the goals of Vision 2030 and the freight and logistics sector development and thereby advancing towards a better future deriving mutual benefits.

-The 4th Annual Saudi Transfreight & Logistics 2019 programme would be hosted for 2 Days in Riyadh on August 26th and 27th and it shall address the current opportunities and challenges in the freight and logistics sector in the Kingdom.
+The 4th Annual Saudi Transfreight & Logistics 2019 programme would be hosted for 2 Days in Riyadh on September 9th & 10th and it shall address the current opportunities and challenges in the freight and logistics sector in the Kingdom.
 We look forward to welcoming the interested participants to share the platform and be a part of the elite gathering looking towards a positive outcome.